ahujaesh/daringdragonswebpage/README.md

  **v6**
  - Improve sponsorships, sets&costumes, and script pages
- - added semantic elements.
+ - Added semantic elements.

 **v5** through **v1**
 - Add joke apis to Eshaan's biography page
-- add Star Wars apis to Eshaan's biography page
+- Add Star Wars apis to Eshaan's biography page
-- add alts to all links, add alts to all photos
+- Add alts to all links, add alts to all photos
-- formatting
+- Formatting
-- add CSS animations
+- Add CSS animations
-- grammar
+- Grammar
-- cookie policies
+- Cookie policies
-- copyrights
+- Copyrights
-- and more that I don't remember, because I didn't have a changelog back then.
+- And more that I don't remember, because I didn't have a changelog back then.
 If you want to know, you can go through the files above.

  **Note**: